-What are IRS Penalties & Abatement?
+IRS Penalties & Abatement

-Two of the most common penalties are:
+Two of the most common IRS penalties are:

-- Failure to pay taxes
+- A Failure to Pay Taxes

-“Reasonable Cause” is a term of art at the IRS, and appears both in statutes and in IRS regulations.
-The key is to know what the IRS accepts as a reasonable cause, and what the courts have forced the IRS to accept as reasonable cause.
-I have written briefs using each of these approaches.
-I know where to find the case law, what it means, and how to use it in developing a legal argument.
-I also know how to document the facts of your case, and integrate them into my brief.
+Reasonable cause appears both in statutes and in IRS regulations.
+The key is to know what the IRS accepts as a reasonable cause and what the courts have forced the IRS to accept as reasonable cause.
+The Law Office of John McDuff, P.C. will evaluate whether you have a chance of getting a penalty removed (abated) and, if possible, draft a brief to the IRS and negotiate with them where necessary.
+John McDuff knows where to find the case law, what it means, and how to use it in developing a solid legal argument.
+He also knows how to properly document the facts of your case and integrate them into his brief.